 Lower Insurance - Pro

-Looking at accident data, it will show you that people who are driving in small towns have fewer accidents compared to those in a big city.
+Looking at accident data, it will show you that people who are driving in small towns, such as New Hartford, have fewer accidents compared to those in a big city.
 Having a clean driving record allows the opportunity to shop around for the cheapest auto insurance rate.

 The same goes for housing.
-It is possible you will find a better home insurance rate when living in a smaller city compared to those in a larger area.
+It is possible you will find a better home insurance rate when living in a smaller city compared to those in a larger area allowing you to buy generally more expensive homes such as waterfront homes.
 When the population is lower, the crime rate can be decreased; this isn’t always the case, but for many, it can be.
 If you are living somewhere with a low crime rate and minimal vandalism and theft, shopping for a lower rate is a pro for small city living.

 Views - Pro